List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: He-Man / Prince Adam

-Empress Frosta
+Princess Frosta

 Frosta is a valuable member of the Great Rebellion.
 She is the reigning ruler at Castle Chill in the Kingdom of Snows, an area located at the northernmost pole of Etheria.
 This area of Etheria has only been attacked on one occasion by the Horde, possibly because of the extreme temperature there.
 Most of Frosta's people hold a great hatred for the Selkies, a race of seal-like humanoids who live in Galacia, near her own homeland who once warred against them.
 Frosta, however, does not share her people's mistrust of them.
 When the Horde arrived, these two races called a truce to their feud to unite against them.

 Frosta is able to lower her external and internal body temperature without harm to herself, thereby radiating immense cold from her body, most often as energy-like beams from her hands.
 Frosta is able to reach -105° degrees Fahrenheit within a few seconds, and is immune to sub-zero temperatures around her.
 In addition, she can freeze any moisture in the air around her into unusually-hard ice, and thereby form simple objects such as slides, ladders, and shields.
 Frosta can also freeze objects to the degree that they will shatter when touched or simply localize a small area with snow.

 Frosta is a no-nonsense, direct individual who generally isn't afraid to voice her opinion.
 She later develops a crush on He-Man, and does little to hide her feelings for him.
 For his part, He-Man seems sometimes embarrassed due to her flirtatious behavior.

+In the Masters of the Universe Classics toyline, Frosta's real name is Queen Mackenzie.

 Frosta appears in She-Ra and the Princesses of Power as a member of the Princess Alliance, her ethnicity and attire costume changed to the Etherian equivalent to Inuit.
 While a child ruling the second largest region in Etheria, Frosta intentionally presented herself as serious in the first season before opening up a bit in season two with a habit of going overboard while using her powers to create ice armor to increase her offense and defense.

 Frosta is voiced by Erika Scheimer in the 1980s series and by Merit Leighton in the 2018 series.